raystack/guardian/README.md

 docker pull odpf/guardian:v0.3.2
 ```

-If you like to have a shell alias that runs the latest version of pscale from docker whenever you type `pscale`:
+If you like to have a shell alias that runs the latest version of guardian from docker whenever you type `guardian`:

 ```
 mkdir -p $HOME/.config/odpf